esmith443/Unifi-Netflix-Bypass/README.md

 ## Setting up the Host VPN
 > [!NOTE]
-> The host side of the VPN is going to be the "Home" location of the Netflix account
+> The host side of the VPN is going to be the "Home" location of the Netflix account.
+>
 > Unifi's Policy-Based Routes do not work for IPv6.

 - Navigate to Settings > VPN > VPN Server